Muiderslot Castle (a.k.a. Amsterdam Castle)

 Starting in 1370, the castle was rebuilt and expanded.
 About 200 years later it was further strengthened by adding additional fortress walls around it.

 The most famous occupant of Muiderslot, though, and the one the castle’s audio guide refers to most, was Pieter Corneliszoon Hooft.
-As sheriff and bailiff starting in 1609, he went to live in the castle.
-He stayed there until his death 38 years later.
+As sheriff and bailiff starting in 1609, he went to live in the castle and stayed there until his death 38 years later.

-Hooft was mostly known for his poetry and plays, seen as a Dutch version of Shakespeare.
+Regarded as a Dutch version of Shakespeare, Hooft was mostly known for his poetry and plays.
 He got lonely at Muiderslot, so he invited lots of thinkers, scientists and artists to come hang out with him, a sort of salon society that later got the label Muiderkring, meaning Muider circle.
 Lots of the big names of the Dutch “Golden Age” society spent time here.

 You might also enjoy reading about these other castles: